 Final Touch on the Rock Glass with Ice Ball Mould

-Not only does the Final Touch on the Rock Glass host a beautifully round shape, but it comes with an adjoining ice ball mould, which you can fill with water and then freeze.
+Not only does the Final Touch on the Rock Glass host a beautiful round shape, but it comes with an adjoining ice ball mould, which you can fill with water and then freeze.
 All it takes is a slight motion of the hand to get the ice ball rolling evenly around the base.
-For those who like their whisky cold, but not watered down, this one is for you.
+For those who like their whisky cold, but not watered down, this whiskey glass is for you.